Skip to content

 gurobi_cl Gurobi's command line interface

-gurobi.sh Interactive Python-based shell
+gurobi.sh Interactive Python-based shell (recommended to use our Python API module instead)

-python3.11 script.py Run Python-based .py scripts (official)
+python3.11 script.py Run Python-based .py scripts (recommended to use our Python API module instead)

 Gurobi Examples